 Installation of socket or in-ground pots requires considerable planning and preparation.
 The socket pot and production pot need to be compatible units that are manufactured specifically for this purpose.
 The size of the in-ground pot not only determines the size of the production pot, but also the size of the plants that can be grown.
+Common sizes for pot-in-pot are #7, #15 and #25 containers.
+Choice of container size is important based on market demand and is a relatively permanent decision for the system.
+Consideration of installation methods for low-volume irrigation using in-pot spray stakes must be made at this time.

 Holes for the socket pots can be dug individually using the auger method if the soil is well-drained.
-The trench method is used where sites are poorly drained.
+The trench method is used where sites are poorly drained, and most Kentucky soils require such trenching.
 In this case, drainage tiles are laid in the bottom of a trench, with socket pots placed directly over the tiles.
 Regardless of the excavation method, socket pots are permanently buried with only the top rim of the pot extending above ground level.
 Any weed control fabric that will be used in the planting area is laid after the socket pot installation has been completed.
 The fabric is stretched over the pots and secured at the edges.
 An x-shaped cut is made into the fabric prior to placing the production pot into the socket pot.
 The production pot containing the tree or shrub in a customized soilless growing substrate is then set into its in-ground pot.

-Rooting-out (growth of roots through the pot's drainage holes) can be a significant problem in pot-in-pot production.
+Rooting-out (growth of roots through the production pot's drainage holes into and through the socket pot) can be a significant problem in pot-in-pot production.
 Rooting-out slows harvest by making it very difficult to remove the inner pot from the socket pot.
 Reducing root escape can be a challenge, and different mechanical and chemical methods have been attempted with varying success.
 Refer to University of Tennessee handout, The Pot-in-Pot (PNP) Production System, for suggested solutions.